 Here are a list some top stressors that cause your nervous system to become stressed or tense causing spinal and posture misalignments.
 Keep in mind there are other stressors, but these would be the most common:

 Sedentary Lifestyle (Prolonged Sitting)

 Human beings are hard wired for movement.
 Movement supports our genes and keeps us healthy.
 Prolonged sitting at a desk and lack of exercise creates tension in the nervous system, muscles, and spine.
-If you do this six to eight hours a day five days a week and you will seize up.
+You will “seize” up if you do this six to eight hours a day, five days a week.
 If you go home and sit another three or four hours in front of the TV or computer, you have created a perfect storm.
 I hope you can appreciate that by being sedentary, it won’t take long for your spine to stiffen up and go out of alignment.